openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-collection.rst

    queue and so forth.
 These configuration needs are referred in the above table for each OpenStack service that needs it.

+Specific notifications from the Compute service are important for administrators and users.
+Configuring nova_notifications in the :file:`nova.conf` file allows administrators to respond to events rapidly.
+For more information on configuring notifications for the compute service, see
+`Chapter 11 on Telemetry services <http://docs.openstack.org/
+kilo/install-guide/install/apt/content/ceilometer-nova.html>`__ in the
+OpenStack Installation Guide.

 .. note::

    When the ``store_events`` option is set to True in